lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The fragmentation is based on the FCN value, which has a length of N bits.
 The All-1 and All-0 values are reserved, and are used to control the fragmentation transmission.
 The FCN will be sent in downwards position this means from larger to smaller and the number of bits depends on the implementation.
 The last fragment in all modes must contains a MIC which is used to check if there are error or missing fragments.

 ### No ACK Mode
-In the No ACK mode there is no possibility to communicate with the other side, so a one bit FCN is used, where FCN all-0 will be sent for all the fragments except the last one which will set FCN to all-1 and will send the MIC. {{Fig-NoACKModeSnd}} shows the state machine for the sender.
+In the No ACK mode there is no possibility to communicate with the other side, so a one bit FCN is used, where FCN all-0 will be sent for all the fragments except the last one which will use FCN to all-1 and will send the MIC. {{Fig-NoACKModeSnd}} shows the state machine for the sender.

 ~~~~
              +-----------+